WhiteHatCyberus/Sum-of-odd-even-using-Bash-shell-scripting/README.md

-# Find the odd and even element from a array using Bash Shell Scripting
+# Find the sum of odd and even element from a array using Bash Shell Scripting
 Bash Shell Script for a program to calculate the sum of odd and even elements
 <br>